 By default, a new layout always starts with an initial Grid Layer with a white grid 11.
-If you do not want a new layout to contain a grid layer by default, you can change this in the General Preferences.
+If you do not want a new layout to contain a grid layer by default, you can specify a new file template in the General Preferences.
 You can add more grid layers by pressing 3.
 An additional grid layer may be useful if you want to have your horizontal and vertical grid coordinates indicated on separate layers so you can hide one or the other.

 These layers are always transparent and can contain grid coordinates.
 You can access the grid options by double clicking on the grid's layer tab 10 which will allow you to edit the grid size, appearance and configure the coordinates.
-However, since the grid layers are transparent, they don't contain the background color; but you can change the background color through the edit > map background color... menu.
-See the Appearance Preferences section for more details.
+However, since the grid layers are transparent, they don't contain the background color; but you can change the background color through the edit > map background color... menu or in the Map Properties panel.
+See the Appearance Preferences and the Map Properties sections for more details.

 Note that by clicking and dragging the grid itself, you will move the origin of the coordinates on the X and Y axes.

 By default, a new layout also starts with an initial Brick Layer and this layer is selected by default, so you can directly start building your layout after starting BlueBrick, or after starting a new layout via the File > New menu.
-But, as for the default Grid Layer, you can change this behavior in the General Preferences.
+But, as for the default Grid Layer, you can change this behavior if you set a new map template in the General Preferences.
 To add a new Brick Layer, press the button 4.

 The whole area can be moved by holding down the CTRL Button (by default), and dragging it to new location using the mouse.
 Note that the entire contents of the area layer will be moved.
 Unfortunately there's no way for now to copy/paste or move only a part of the area.